People Think This Video Of A Woman Making Racist Remarks Happened Because Of Marine Le Pen's Success

 She later says she was prevented from entering the store, and launches into a string of screams.

-"Madam, no one will leave because we are all French", the author of the video says.
-"Everyone is going to leave," she replied "I am very happy that Marine Le Pen got 22%!"
+"Madam, no one will leave, because we are all French," the author of the video says.
+"Everyone is going to leave," she replies.
+"I am very happy that Marine Le Pen got 22%!"

-At the end, the person shooting the video can be seen, saying "this is racism."
+At the end the person shooting the video can be seen, saying "this is racism."

 The video has been retweeted over 39,000 times.

-Several people thought that this woman's outburst was because she was "liberated" by the National Front success in last weekend's first round French election vote.
+Several people thought the woman's outburst was because she was "liberated" by the National Front success in last weekend's first-round French election vote.

 Others have praised the security guard for his patience.

-The manager of the store, who wished to remain anonymous, told BuzzFeed News the woman is known to the store, and this is not the first time she has made these remarks.
+The manager of the store, who wished to remain anonymous, told BuzzFeed News the woman is known to the store, and that this is not the first time she has made these remarks.

-"These remarks drive me mad", they said.
+"These remarks drive me mad," they said.
 "She does not have the right to enter the store."

 This post was translated from French.